 Join a docent for a 30-minute, in-depth look at an aspect of the museum’s collections or something special happening in the galleries.
-Enjoy a different topic each week.
 Included in general admission.

 Meet in the first level elevator lobby of the Hamilton Building.

 NOTE: As of January, the Nooner Tours are changing.
 Renamed Talk at 12, they will be offered on Wednesday and Friday.

 We’ll look at Plains Indian regalia, the distinctive clothing and ornaments that are a major form of visual artistic expression, and which indicate status and identity for various tribes.

 December 7 & 9: Three Kings on Horseback

 The Three Kings on Horseback were made in Ecuador in the 1700s and were part of a larger Christmas nativity scene.
 From 2014 to 2015, the figures underwent a much-needed conservation treatment.
 Come see them in all their splendor!

 December 13 & 15: Change Is a Comin’ to the West